1) Sunny Days

 4) Cultural Down Low On the Low Country

 Locally known as the “Low Country”, the South Coast of Sri Lanka is culturally quite different from the northern and provinces.
 There’s a distinctive cultural spirit that pervades the coast, and a deep sense of spirituality as well.
 Folklore, folk dance and ethnic music (particularly percussion) are deeply ingrained into the local culture.
 The “devil dancers” and their vivid masks, the Stilt Fishermen (which you can often see in the water from your balcony at OTP), shell and coconut crafts (don’t miss out on these at the OTP boutique), are just some of the aspects of local culture.
 There are also a number of beautiful Buddhist shrines, ancient temples, churches and mosques, just a short distance away from OTP, that are worth visiting.

 5) It’s A Celebration!

 While every full moon celebrates a Poya, a sacred day in the Buddhist tradition, the biggest cultural event of the year takes place in April during the Tamil & Sinhala New Year celebrations.
 Mark your calendars for a day of fun, feast and terrific cultural performances, traditional sports, and competitions between local communities.
-Ring in the New Year with Sri Lanka with a menu of traditional dishes at The Runcible Spoon at OTP!
+Ring in the New Year with Sri Lanka with a menu of traditional dishes at Botanik at OTP!

 6) Sun Salutations & Stretch